About the Center

 Launched in 2007, the Center sponsors conferences, symposia, and continuing legal education programs on a broad spectrum of issues for New York City’s real estate community.
 Bringing together real estate professionals, policy makers, academics, and the media, the Center fosters an open dialogue around the mortgage and secondary mortgage market, landlord/tenant issues, co-ops and condominium development, financing and management, and intensive development of land resources.
 In all of its activities, the Center seeks to bridge the gap between the private practice and academic study of real estate.

 A native of New York City, Professor Berman is a 1984 graduate of Princeton University and holds a J.D., cum laude from New York University School of Law.
-He joined the law firm of Davis Polk & Wardell as a corporate/real estate associate directly from law school.
-He then moved to Watchell Lipton Rosen & Katz for four years as a real estate associate before joining the Real Estate Group at Sidley Austin in 1995, becoming partner in 1998.
+He joined the law firm of Davis Polk & Wardwell as a corporate/real estate associate directly from law school (1988 – 1991), and then moved to Watchell Lipton Rosen & Katz as a real estate associate (1991 – 1995).
+Professor Berman then joined the Real Estate Group at Sidley Austin in 1995, becoming partner in 1998.